algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 The PoC is available [here](https://github.com/algorandfoundation/algokit-cli/pull/393).
 It outlines a simple github action with extra setup that compiles algokit cli as a single file executable on latest versions of Windows, Mac and Linux github runners.

-### Option 3 - Cross platform python wheels with `cibuildwheel`

-**Pros**

-- cibuildwheel is a versatile tool that simplifies the process of building wheels for different platforms and Python versions.
-- It supports a wide range of Python versions and platforms, including Windows, macOS, and Linux.
-- It integrates well with CI/CD systems, making it easy to automate the wheel building process.
-- It can handle complex dependencies and package structures.
-- It provides a consistent and reproducible build environment, which can help reduce environment-specific bugs.
-- Minimal configuration is required to get started and aligns with existing distribution methods like PyPi.

-**Cons**

-- As it doesn't produce standalone executables, the end users still need to have Python installed on their systems.
-- The wheels produced might not be as portable as standalone executables, as they can still be affected by the specific Python environment on the user's machine.
-- It doesn't inherently support distribution methods like Homebrew or Winget, additional work might be needed to integrate with these systems.

-There is no PoC supporting this option given an official github action by `pypa` that is a plug and play solution for building wheels for different platforms and python versions.

 ### Benchmarking `pyinstaller` vs `nuitka` vs pipx installed `algokit`

 #### Methodology